olivierfriard/boris_docs/index.rst

 **WARNING**

 **The external data visualisation in experimental at this time.
-Additional features will be added in future versions**
+Additional features will be added in future versions** **For now only 2 external data can be plotted with your media file**

 You can select one or more external data files to be plotted synchronously with your media.